AlgoritmiaClub/missing-semester/algorithmic_problems/leetcode/17.letter_combinations_of_a_phone_number/editorial.md

 # [17.
 Letter Combinations of a Phone Number](https://leetcode.com/problems/letter-combinations-of-a-phone-number/)

-**Problem.**\
-Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.

-Return the answer in any order.
+**Let's take this into account...**

-The mapping of digits to letters is as follows (just like on a phone keypad):
+- The mapping of digits to letters is as follows (just like on a phone keypad):

 | Digit | Letters    |
 | ----- | ---------- |